CORPORATE GOVERNANCE AND RISK MANAGEMENT

 - Competition and fair dealing in the conduct of CDL’s business, in our relationships with customers, suppliers, competitors and employees

-Implemented in 2020, the CDL Conflict of Interest Guidelines aims to prevent any unjustified appointment of vendors and reduce possible suggestions that unethical actions were taken by employees due to their relationship with an external vendor.
-Accessible on the staff intranet, it sets out guidance on identifying any deemed interest with a current or prospective vendor.
+Implemented in 2020, the CDL Conflict of Interest Guidelines aims to prevent any unjustified appointment of vendors and reduce suggestions that unethical actions were taken by employees due to their relationship with an external vendor.
+Accessible on the staff intranet, it sets out guidance on identifying any deemed interest towards a current or prospective vendor.
 In the event of a conflict of interest, a staff declaration is mandatory, and the staff shall abstain from having any business dealing with the identified vendor.